glaider-ai/PrivatePhishingDetector/README.md

 ## Private Phishing Detector

 The Private Phishing Detector is a Python-based application designed to monitor incoming emails and detect potential phishing threats using OpenAI's API and the pymailtm library.
 It features real-time email monitoring, sophisticated phishing analysis, and prompt injection checks to prevent misuse of the machine learning model.
+The interactions with the LLM are secured by `glaider`.

 ### Features